JMBastida/wedating/README.md

 # Wedating

-One Paragraph of project description goes here
+The main objective its a free dating app with firebase functions pairment(geolocation,sex orientation,few more), at the same time firebase firestore for BD, in the app side, im using flutter with provider management and routes.

 ## Getting Started

-The project is under ccpntruction, the objective its a free dating app with firebase functions pairment(geolocation,sex orientation,few more), at the same time firebase firestore for BD, in the app side, im using flutter with provider management and routes
+The project is under ccpntruction.

 ### Prerequisites